 Keith Cozart grew up on the South Side of Chicago in one of the city’s most violent neighborhoods.
-After going virtually unknown by the rap world, Cozart was reborn as Chief Keef and turned into a viral sensation after he was arrested and jailed for unlawful use of a gun.
+After going virtually unknown in the rap world, Cozart was reborn as Chief Keef, and turned into a viral sensation after he was arrested and jailed for unlawful use of a gun.
 In January he was released from house arrest and a video of a young fan going apesh*t over his favorite rapper’s freedom hit the web.
-Many wondered “Who the f—k is Chief Keef,” but the video quickly spread causing people to find out for themselves.
+Many wondered “who the f—k is Chief Keef,” but the video quickly spread, causing people to find out for themselves.

 Even if we were to prevent Keef from making music, that wouldn’t prevent him or others in his neighborhood from falling into the same destructive cycles that claim so many lives today.